Cinnamon Roll Casserole (Easy Breakfast Bake Recipe)

 – Renee

 I like to serve this Easy Cinnamon Roll breakfast casserole for special days, like Christmas!
 There’s nothing wrong with traditional cinnamon rolls, but this recipe takes it up a notch.
-It’s a great recipe that I am always proud to serve for guests.
-It gets rave reviews!
+It’s a great recipe that I am always proud to serve for guests that is even better paired with a brown sugar and cinnamon Dolce Latte or S’mores Latte.

 I came up with this easy cinnamon roll casserole recipe as a play on a French toast bake, a recipe I love to make for a sweet breakfast treat.
 The main difference between this and a French toast casserole recipe is that we use cinnamon roll pieces instead of torn bread.
 It’s sweet, gooey perfection!